luzritacco/luzritacco/README.md

 <h1 align="center">About Me:</h1>

 **I am Luz Mireya Ritacco** I have always been passionate about engineering and technology.
 I graduated from NJIT with a B.S. in **Electrical and Computer Engineering Technology** and later earned a master’s degree in **Engineering Management**.
 After achieving my academic goals and starting a family, I am now eager to return to a professional role.
-Currently, I am pursuing a fellowship in cybersecurity, as I have developed a strong passion for this field.I am enthusiastic about connecting with others and exploring new opportunities in cybersecurity
+Currently, I am pursuing a fellowship in cybersecurity, as I have developed a strong passion for this field.
+I am enthusiastic about connecting with others and exploring new opportunities in cybersecurity

 #
-My experience at TKH has prepared me well for the challenges and opportunities in the cybersecurity field.
+My experience at [TKH](https://www.theknowledgehouse.org/ ) has prepared me well for the challenges and opportunities in the cybersecurity field.
 I have learned valuable skills and knowledge that will help me succeed in this career path.
 I am confident and eager to pursue my new role as a cybersecurity professional.

 #
 - 👩‍💻 **My Projects:**